Referencing workshop with students taking notes

 The Block Taught MA International Relations and Politics is taught differently from our standard campus based courses.

-Rather than staying in Portsmouth and studying several modules simultaneously for months, you'll travel to the University for a single week to study a single module, and hand in your coursework at the end of your module.
-You'll then rest for a few weeks, before you return for the next one-week module.
-This intensive form of study can often be easier to fit around your work and other life commitments.
+Rather than staying in Portsmouth and studying several modules simultaneously for months, you'll travel to the University for a single week to study a single module, and hand in your coursework after the end of your module.

 You'll be studying in a teaching environment in each module week, and take four taught modules over the year (or two each year for two years, if you're studying part time).